 Flower Dome and Cloud Forest

 Also in this area you can find two green houses – the Flower Dome and the Cloud Forest – that host plants from Mediterranean / semi-dry climate zones and also display tropical vegetation.

-Marianna Barrage is a dam, but with a nice park and green area on top of it, it became a favorite sport for picnics and kiting.
+Marina Barrage is a dam, but due to the nice park and green area on top of it, it became a favorite spot for picnics and kiting.
 Yes, kiting.
 The view of Garden by the Bay and Marina Bay Sands and also the skyline is breathtaking.
 If you can manage to be there on a clear day, you can see a beautiful sunset.
 Also, there are mostly locals here and less expats/tourists.

 This is the view without the park in the foreground.